pdb-94/miguel/README.md

 - weather_data: csv-file path with weather data (str) - OPTIONAL only for offline use

 #### System copmonents
-MiGUEL features the following system components:
+MiGUEL features the following system components.
+Each component can be added to the Environment by using a different function.
+The list displays the system components and the function to add the component to the Environment.
-- Load
+- Load (.add_load)
-- Photovoltaic systems
+- Photovoltaic systems (.add_pv)
-- Wind turbines
+- Wind turbines (.add_wind_turbine)
-- Grid
+- Grid (.add_grid)
-- Diesel generator
+- Diesel generator (.add_diesel_generator)
-- Energy Storage
+- Energy Storage (.add_storage)

-**Load**
+##### Load
+The system component load represents theload profile of the subject under review.
+The load profile can be generated in two different ways.
+1) Standard load profile for african hospitals: In the course of EnerSHelF standard load profiles for Ghanaian hospitals were created.
+This daily standard load profile is implemented in the program.
+To create a load profile from the standard load profile the annual electricity consumption needs to be returned to the function (annuala_consumption).
+The standard load profile has a 15min-time resolution.
+2) Input via csv-file: If actual measurement data from the subject is available, the data can be returned to the program as a csv-file.

+If the resolution of the load profile does not match the environment time resolution the resolution of the load profile will be adjusted by summarizing or filling in the values.
+If no annual load profile is provided the load profile will be repeated to create an annual load profile.